- Video Library & Management

-Cloud-hosted software, often called “software as a service” (SaaS), has flourished in recent years because of the benefits it offers businesses, universities and IT organizations.
+Cloud-hosted software, often called “software as a service” (SaaS), has flourished in recent years because of the benefits it offers businesses, universities, and IT organizations.
 These include a lower upfront investment, simplified deployment and upgrades, and better scalability.

-But not all cloud-hosted software is created equally.
+However, not all cloud-hosted software is created equally.
 The architecture on which your provider builds their software can have a dramatic impact on its cost, security, ongoing maintenance, and ability to grow with your usage needs.

 And that’s why understanding the basics of multitenancy is critical to organizations considering cloud-hosted software.